jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

     gmond_multicast_port: 8663

-For the meanings of variables, please read the comments in the file and refer to the description for the single cluster scenario. **Note that** a variable named `cluster_type` could be indicated if the type of cluster is not `kubespray`.
+For the meanings of variables, please read the comments in the file and refer to the description for the single cluster scenario.

+**Note that**, with above group_vars file, the target cluster will be treated as a `kubespray` cluster.
+For other types of clusters, such as `erikube` or `devenv`, more variables are required to overwrite the default settings.
+For example of an `erikube` cluster, the vars file should be like:

+    # the nodes that are connected by gmetad
+    gmond_cluster_head:
+    - "xxx.xxx.xxx.xxx:8664"

+    gmond_multicast_port: 8664

+    gmond_systemd_check_services:
+    - kubelet
+    - docker
+    - etcd_container

+    cluster_type: erikube

+And for a `devenv` cluster:

+    # the nodes that are connected by gmetad
+    gmond_cluster_head:
+    - "xxx.xxx.xxx.xxx:8665"

+    gmond_multicast_port: 8665

+    gmond_systemd_check_services:
+    - docker

+    cluster_type: devenv

 ### Installation on multiple clusters and the monitoring server
 Completing the above steps, monitoring for multiple clusters and the monitoring server can be setup by executing: